Real World Evidence for medical devices

 There are numerous different sources of RWE.
 The applicability and suitability of a particular source or method will vary depending upon several factors, including:

-It is absolutely imperative that the correct choice is made for the clinical situation.
-A poor choice of RWE generation method may lead to a progressive accumulation of problems, as any weaknesses in the collection method or the data itself will compound over time.
-Choosing the wrong method can be an expensive mistake and in the worst case can lead to loss of regulatory approval for the device.
+It is important that the most appropriate method is selected for any given device.
+An inappropriate choice of RWE generation method may lead to a progressive accumulation of problems, as any weaknesses in the collection method or the data itself will compound over time.

-Patient surveys are easy to implement and can form the basis of comparatively simplistic RWE.
+Surveys are comparatively easy to implement and are an appropriate choice for many types of device that are used by laypersons outside a formal healthcare setting.
 Patients or users respond to a series of standardised questions following exposure to a medical device and the data is then accumulated and analysed.
-Patient surveys are reliant upon subjects being motivated to respond and can be prone to bias - often, patients in the best health are more able and willing to respond, skewing the data positively.
-Despite these shortcomings, patient surveys can be an appropriate design to obtain RWE on simple or low risk medical devices.
+Patient surveys are reliant upon subjects being motivated to respond and can be prone to bias - often, those who respond represent a more motivated cohort than average, potentially applying a positive skew to the data.
+Despite these shortcomings, surveys can be an appropriate design to obtain RWE on simple or low risk medical devices, or those sold directly to the public.

 Retrospective cohort reviews